aptivate/server-side-google-search/readme.txt

 = 1.0.3 =
 * Removed deprecation warnings for WordPress 4.3
+* Fixed potential bug where sort argument wasn't being preserved in links
+* Updated test infrastructure to use wp-cli
+* Documentation updates

 = 1.0.2 =
 * Added filter to allow custom metadata in search results